 In 1995 he joined the Swiss Center for Electronics and Microtechnology (CSEM SA, Neuchâtel, Switzerland) as a R&D Engineer in the field of neuromorphic systems.
 As a member of the Bio-Inspired Advanced Research Department of the "Integrated Circuits and Systems Division" directed by Professor Eric Vittoz, he was involved in several projects relying on the concept of "Analog VLSI for Perception" and dealing with learning (Optical Character Recognition), olfaction (Electronic Nose), ocular saccades and visual attention (Bionic Eye), and colour & motion cortical processing (Multi-Chips Based Vision System).

 In 1997 he joined the McGill Vision Research Unit (Department of Ophthalmology, McGill University, Montréal, Canada) in the laboratory of Professor Kathy Mullen as Postdoctoral Fellow first and later as Research Associate.
 He investigated the spatial and temporal factors on colour vision from a psychophysical perspective.
 His training in visual psychophysics was partly funded by the French Fyssen Foundation.
 He also collaborated with Professor Robert Hess on the dynamics of shape perception using the contour integration paradigm.

-The interests of Dr. Beaudot include computational neuroscience, neuromorphic engineering, high-performance computing and intelligent technologies applied to visionics and visual rehabilitation.
+Dr. Beaudot's research interests involve both computational and biological vision sciences and their industrial and clinical applications, as well as neuromorphic engineering, high-performance computing and intelligent technologies applied to visionics and visual rehabilitation.
 He has presented his research works in numerous international conferences, and published in renowned scientific journals.
 He is also acting as a regular reviewer in several of these journals.